Taunting: Clenched fist

 A raised, clenched fist is used as a gesture of defiance by a number of groups.
 It is usually considered to be hostile, yet without any sexual, scatological, or notionally offensive connotations.
+It is believed to have originally been used in the early 20th century as popular democratic symbol.

 Crotch-grab

 The crotch-grab is done almost exclusively by males.
-It is, as the name suggests, a grabbing (or one-handed cupping and lifting) of the penis and testicles - usually through clothing.
+It is, as the name suggests, a grabbing (or one-handed cupping and lifting) of the penis and testicles – usually through clothing.
 In Italy the sign is by no means purely a taunt, being also an apotropaic gesture of considerable antiquity employed, since the days of Ancient Rome, to ward off the evil eye or bad luck and also to attract good luck.
 It is, in this context, an invocation of the benign powers of fertility embodied in the male genitalia and, as such, lies at the root of the magical intent expressed symbolically in the fascinum and probably also the cornicello.
-Despite recent prudish rulings by the Italian legal system, the (public) crotch-grab is still resorted to by more traditionally-minded Italian men as a means of deflecting the ill-luck threatened by objects or people related to death and burial and (more esoterically) the unlucky number 17 (said to be unlucky because it a) resembles a man hanging from a gibbet and b) because when written XVII in Roman numerals is an anagram of 'vixi' - 'I lived', a verb form considered unlucky because of its frequent occurrence in ancient Roman funerary inscriptions).
+Despite recent rulings by the Italian legal system, the (public) crotch-grab is still used by some Italian men as a means of deflecting the ill-luck threatened by objects or people related to death and burial and (more esoterically) the unlucky number 17 (said to be unlucky because it a) resembles a man hanging from a gibbet and b) because when written XVII in Roman numerals is an anagram of 'vixi' – 'I lived', a verb form considered unlucky because of its frequent occurrence in ancient Roman funerary inscriptions).

 Cutthroat

-The cutthroat gesture is performed by drawing the hand, or a finger or two, across the throat.
-It represents slitting the throat with a knife, and means that the gesturer or someone else is metaphorically being killed.
+The cutthroat gesture is performed by drawing the hand, or a finger (usually the thumb) or two, across the throat.
+It represents slitting the throat with a knife, and means that the gesturee or someone else is metaphorically being killed.
 It is rarely if ever used literally to refer to death (and when the whole hand is used, it is usually a benign signal to stop or pause something), though it is occasionally used as a theatrical threat ("I'm going to kill you").
 The gesture earned a great deal of national notoriety in the NFL during the 1999 season in which several players did the cutthroat gesture.